San Diego Car Accident Lawyer

 A motor vehicle accident can lead to virtually any kind of injury, but some are more common than others.
 The severity of an injury will depend on a number of factors, for example, vehicle speed and the types of cars involved.

 In serious car accidents, victims may suffer from open or closed head injuries, including traumatic brain injury (TBI).
 The side effects from these injuries can be permanently disabling and require a lifetime of care and assistance.

 High speed collisions involve a lot of force.
 As such, victims commonly report head and back injuries.
-Spinal injuries may include disc displacement, fractured vertebrae, or nerve damage.
+Spinal cord injuries may include disc displacement, fractured vertebrae, or nerve damage.
 These injuries require immediate and ongoing medical attention.

 Drivers often report mild or severe injuries to the face as the result of impact with another vehicle.
 Examples include broken or bruised cheekbones, broken noses, burns from airbag impact, and concussions.

 Broken bones are commonplace in both high and low impact collisions.
 Drivers and passengers may suffer broken bones in the wrists, collarbone, or extremities.
 Other injuries, such as dislocation and bone bruising may also occur.

 If left untreated, internal bleeding can be devastating, leading to organ failure, sepsis, or death.

 Some injuries might not manifest until well after an accident.
 For example, post-traumatic stress disorder, anxiety, and depression can seriously diminish quality of life.

 What to do Immediately After an Auto Accident?